QianDiLin/proxmox-homelab/README.md

   > *Work in progress, eventually this will be the main router with firewall, and the current router will be access point.*

 - **LogMonitoring (Loki–Grafana/Promtail)** – Centralized logging and observability
   > *Setting up Loki with Promtail and Grafana taught me how to collect logs from multiple systems, query them efficiently, and visualize trends in real time for troubleshooting.*

+- **Game Server Hosting** – Dedicated VM for hosting multiplayer services
+  > *Hosting game servers taught me about resource allocation, port forwarding, container isolation, and user access management.
+It also gave me experience monitoring performance under load and ensuring uptime for external users.*

 ![Proxmox VM Overview](images/Server_Overview.png)

 ---